Zaczero/xsecurelock/README.md

 ./test/run-tests.sh test-authproto-static-info-timeout
 ```

 With no arguments, `./test/run-tests.sh` runs the full XDO suite.
-Any other
+Otherwise,
-arguments are treated as explicit
+arguments are treated as explicit test names, with or without the `.xdo`
-test names, with or without the `.xdo` suffix.
+suffix.

 Valgrind is supported only as an ad hoc native debugging tool for the low-noise
 helpers: